ng-alain/delon/docs/upgrade-v13.en-US.md

 ```

 You can comment out the line starting with `npx` in `.husky/pre-commit` and open it again after the upgrade is complete.

+**About the upgrade of tsconfig.json**

+Angular13 adds two configurations to make the code more secure. `ng update` will not be automatically repaired.
+It is recommended to handle it manually as required:

+-`noImplicitOverride`: Show whether the use of `override` tag overrides the base class (may involve the page `i18n.service.ts`)
+-`noPropertyAccessFromIndexSignature`: Access through index signature is not allowed, for example: `this.form.controls.name` needs to be changed to `this.form.controls['name']` (or `this.form.get('name' )!`)